javascript-tutorial/en.javascript.info/1-js/03-code-quality/05-testing-mocha/article.md

 That's very typical.
 When we develop something, we keep a lot of possible use cases in mind.
 But it's hard to expect a programmer to check all of them manually after every change.
 So it becomes easy to fix one thing and break another one.

-**Tests are entirely separate code from the code being tested.
-They are developed in parallel to the main code, executing our functions in diverse ways and comparing the results against the expected outcomes.**
+**Automated testing means that tests are written separately, in addition to the code.
+They run our functions in various ways and compare results with the expected.**

 ## Behavior Driven Development (BDD)